 2013: Merged with the regenerative medicine company TotipotentRx and formed Cesca Therapeutics Inc.; expanding business focus into the regenerative medicine area while maintaining the ThermoGenesis brand as the company’s device division.

 2016: Boyalife Group, a global diversified life science holding company, made a strategic investment in the Company and became the largest shareholder.

 2017: Acquisition of SynGen Inc., a Sacramento based medical device company that develops buoyancy-activated cell sorting (X-BACS™) technology.

 2018: Launched the CAR-TXpress™ Platform, a high efficiency, semi-automated manufacturing platform to support the manufacturing needs of cell and gene therapies, such as chimeric antigen receptor (CAR) T-cell treatments.

-2019: Executed a global distribution agreement with Corning Life Sciences to distribute the X-SERIES® cell processing products.
+2019: Executed a global distribution agreement with CLS, a global Fortune 500 company, to distribute the X-SERIES® cell processing products.

 2019: Formed the joint venture ImmuneCyte with Healthbanks Biotech (USA) to provide immune cell banking, and cell-based contract manufacturing services utilizing the CAR-TXpress™ Platform.

 Ensure the future benefit of cell and gene therapy to everyone in need through reduction of drug manufacturing cost and increased patient accessibility.

 ThermoGenesis collaborates with leading academic institutions and industry partners to develop the best products for their specific processes.
 Co-developments are welcomed for new applications, or customizing off-the-shelf solutions based on our available technologies.
 To explore a partnership with ThermoGenesis, please contact our business development team.